bimdata/documentation-old/doc_sphinx/concepts/users.rst

 Concept
 ========

-Users are currently heavily linked with the `BIMData.io platform`_ in the current version.
+Users are currently heavily linked with the BIMData.io Platform in the current version : |bimdata_connect|

 A user can be in none or many clouds (many-to-many relation) with the role of User or Administrator.
 A user can be in none or many :doc:`projects` (many-to-many relation) with the role of User or Administrator.